 It is often said that people don’t read on screens and that as a consequence you shouldn’t write long pages and keep long stories short.
 There are several reasons why this is not relevant:

-- It is true that people don’t read in the same way on the Internet (see step 3), but it is false to say that they don’t read anything on screens.
-Besides, when content is good they will probably print it out in order to read it offline.
-After all, this will not be counted as an additional visit but it is as if not more important than online reading,
+- Indeed, people don’t read in the same way on the Internet (see step 3), but it is false to say that they don’t read anything on screens.
+Besides, when content is good they will probably print it out to read it offline.
+After all, this will not be counted as an additional visit, but it is as if not more important than online reading,

 To sum it up in a few words, if your text is too concise, it won’t be seen by your visitors because most chances are that they will never even land on your page (QED).